 Religion is taught daily in accordance with RE Curriculum Directory using a Diocesan approved scheme "Come and See," Lessons take many different formats, with children's work being produced as written work, reading comprehension, presentation in ICT, drama and art.
 Click on this link to see more details about what is being taught this term.

 Phonics and spelling sessions are taught in Foundation Stage and Years 1 and 2 each morning.
+The children are taught using the Letters and Sounds phonics scheme, supplemented by the Jolly Phonics scheme and Phonics Play games.
 During these sessions, children learn to recognise and say phonemes (sounds) and learn and write graphemes (letters / combinations of letters) through creative games and activities.
 The skills learnt in Phonics are an essential tool to help children to blend and segment words and therefore develop their reading and writing.
 In the Junior classes, phonics are taught each week via spelling strategies.